ch0t4nk/PDFtoMD/docs/development/DOCUMENTATION_UPDATE_SUMMARY.md

 3. Consult the security guide for safety questions
 4. Check the changelog for feature details

-All documentation is now consistent with the SSOT v3.0 architecture and security requirements.
+All documentation is now consistent with the SSOT v3.0 architecture and security requirements.\n